World Social Forum: Role of NGOs

-The WSF has, especially in recent years, been strongly criticised for replacing popular movements of the poor with NGOs (non-governmental organization).
-Movements of the poor in poorer parts of the world, like Africa, have argued that they are almost completely excluded from the forum and in countries like Kenya and South Africa they have protested against donor funded NGOs that, they argue, determine and dominate African representation at the forum.
-It has also been argued that NGOs sometimes compete with popular grassroots movements for access to the forum and for influence there.
+The WSF has, especially in recent years, been strongly criticised for replacing popular movements with non-governmental organizations (NGOs).
+A delegation from the South Africa-based Abahlali baseMjondolo criticised the event's 2009 iteration as "dominated by" non-governmental organizations.
+The group also argued in 2007 that the participating NGOs would sometimes compete with popular movements for access to the forum and for influence there.

-The 2007 World Social Forum in Nairobi, Kenya in particular was criticized as an "NGO fair" because of how many NGOs attended, crowding out less formal groups of activists.
-Also, it has been alleged that at the Forum not all the attendees were properly represented, with the bigger and wealthier NGOs having far more space to talk and lead the events, while others were marginalized.
+The 2007 World Social Forum in Nairobi, Kenya was criticized as an "NGO fair" by Firoze Manji, as he believed that the large number of international NGOs crowded out less formal groups of activists.
+He also asserted that not all the attendees were properly represented, with the bigger and wealthier NGOs having far more space to talk and lead the events.

 Raúl Zibechi argues that there is a "crisis" of the World Social Forum in that it has been "weakened" as it has been "taken over" by "those who were most capable of 'leading' assemblies, professionals from universities and NGOs."

+South African politician Andile Mngxitama sees the World Social Forum as mostly dominated by Northern NGOs, donors and activists, and argues that Southern representation is largely organized via Northern donors and their NGOs.
+Mngxitama also describes how popular organizations in the global South are systematically marginalized or included in a deeply subordinated manner.

+Many grassroots movements in the global South boycott the forum and the NGOs that gate-keep participation in the forum and some actively oppose it as just one more space of domination.

-Role of Corporations
+Role of corporations

 There was also criticism of the way that CelTel had exclusive rights at the Kenyan event, the virtual monopoly of a local hotel offering food at rates that the average Kenyan could not afford, and the physical and financial exclusion of local business.

-Organizers
+Organization (2020)

 A demographic transformation of the organisational background has taken place since a decade ago when critical voices were raised.
 As of 2020, preparatory meetings for the 2021 World Social Forum were run by a younger generation of female and male organisers while the founders (Oded Grajew and Chico Whiteker) usually did not intervene.
-Communicating languages were mainly Spanish and Portuguese (because of many Latin American organisers), and also English and French.
+Communicating languages were mainly Spanish and Portuguese (because of multiple Latin American organisers), and also English and French.
 New individuals, social groups and movements were invited to co-organise events in 2021; new ecological movements run by young generations, for example.